christianebacani/Roadmap/README.md

    9. **Referential Integrity using ON UPDATE or DELETE Behaviors.sql**

        Using `ON DELETE/UPDATE Behaviors` to utilize and used `Referential Integrity Constraints` with different `Foreign Keys` that established relationships with different tables.
 Using `ON DELETE/UPDATE Behavior` to create actions that will forced when `Parent Table` is deleted or updated.

+   10. **Metadata Database.sql**

+       I built a major project based on what I learned in `Relational Databases in SQL` in `DataCamp`.
+This `Metadata Database` is based upon the previous SQL Script which is `Referential Integrity using ON UPDATE or DELETE Behaviors.sql`, by building metadata about the structure of that SQL Script.
+You can run it on your own `RDBMS` environment and contribute also by submitting `Pull Request`.

 ## Contacts